 Tamiz v United Kingdom (2017) – Counsel for the UK Government in an important Article 8 case which endorsed the UK’s approach to online intermediary liability and the wider balance to be struck between the rights of claimants and publishers in claims for reputational damage.

 Optical Express Limited v Associated Newspapers Limited (2017) – Counsel for ANL in defence of a multi-million pound claim in defamation and malicious falsehood claim which was brought by the high-street optical healthcare provider, Optical Express.

 Deman v Associated Newspapers Limited (2017) – Counsel for ANL in respect of a claim which was successfully struck out under the single publication rule.

 Tamalt v Google UK Limited (2016) – Counsel for the defendant in a claim which is predicated on the disputed removal of content from YouTube under the latter website’s copyright policy.

-Prince Moulay Hicham v Elaph Publishing (2016) – Counsel for the defendant in relation to proceedings brought by the Moroccan Prince, Moulay Hicham.
+Prince Moulay Hicham v Elaph Publishing (2016) – Counsel for the defendant in relation to defamation and data protection proceedings brought by the Moroccan Prince, Moulay Hicham.

 Gaunt v United Kingdom (2016) – Counsel for the UK Government in proceedings brought by a broadcaster and journalist before the European Court of Human Rights in respect of an alleged violation of Art 10 of the ECHR.
 The claim was successfully defended.